-Harassment/Sexual Harassment/Title IX Sexual Harassment Policy (Board Policy #103, #248) -It is the policy of the Corry Area School District to maintain an environment for learning and working that is free from harassment, sexual harassment and Title IX sexual harassment as defined herein, and such conduct is prohibited.
-It is also the policy of the Corry Area School District to comply with federal law and regulations under Title IX prohibiting sexual harassment, which is a form of unlawful discrimination on the basis of sex.
+The Board also declares it to be the policy of this district to comply with federal law and regulations under Title IX prohibiting sexual harassment, which is a form of unlawful discrimination on the basis of sex.
 Such discrimination shall be referred to throughout this policy as Title IX sexual harassment.
 Inquiries regarding the application of Title IX to the district may be referred to the Title IX Coordinator, to the Assistant Secretary for Civil Rights of the U.S. Department of Education, or both.
-The District's Title IX Coordinator is: Sheri L. Yetzer, Superintendent, 814-664-4677, syetzer@corrysd.net, 540 E. Pleasant St., Corry PA 16407.